Moses-Omondi/Covid-19-Tracker/README.md

 #### Realtime Covid-19 Stats

-Realtime app to show covid-19 infection, recovery and death rates all over the world
+A realtime app that shows covid-19 infections, recovery and death rates of all countries.

 API Used: https://covid19.mathdro.id/api